kj-droid/cerberus/README.md

 # Cerberus Firewall

-Cerberus is a powerful and configurable firewall for advanced security needs.
+Cerberus is a multi-headed dog that guards the gates of the Underworld to prevent the dead from leaving.
+In this case it is a configurable firewall for basic security needs.

 ## Features